santiago-abuawad/linuxenthusiastic/README.md

 <a href="https://github.com/delincuencia" target="_blank"> <img src="https://media.discordapp.net/attachments/994766131359404082/1000968704353386506/cooltext416025008205561.png" alt="hyns-github"/></a>

 ```
-- Hi, I'm hyns, a subject interested in computing
+About me
-- I am a software engineering student and I like to program
+- Computer engineering student, focused on programming and developing ios applications
-- Focused on mobile development for ios
+- As a hobby I like to perform pentests on different pages in an ethical way and develop bots that automate tasks
-- As a hobby I pentest and develop bots
+-
 ```